hilgers-lab/CIAtranscriptome_assembly/README.md

 * [BSgenome](https://www.rdocumentation.org/packages/BSgenome/versions/1.40.1/topics/getSeq-methods)

-## Sample preparation

-Samples should be specified in `config/units.tsv` specifying the sample ID, path, and sample_type.
-Data files can be gzipped or raw FASTA or FASTQ files.

 ## Before you run

 Edit `config/config.yaml` to reflect the parameters you would like to use to run the pipeline, as well as `config/units.tsv` to specify the sample `path` and `sample_type` -- one of `flam-seq`, `iso-seq`, `ont-cdna`, or `ont-direct`.
+Data files can be gzipped or raw FASTA or FASTQ files.

 ## Run